Elegance on display: Saint Mary-of-the-Woods added to National Register of Historic Places

 “I thought, ‘it looks like a little piece of Europe was plunked down in the backwoods of Indiana,’” Tommy said.

-Tommy is now the director of the Western Regional Office and when officials with Saint Mary-of-the-Woods College came calling, he was more than happy to work with them and the Sisters of Providence in order to have the entire 67-acre area added to the National Register of Historic Places.
+Tommy is now the director of the Western Regional Office and when officials with Saint Mary-of-the-Woods College, a sponsored institution of the Sisters of Providence, came calling, he was more than happy to work with them and the Congregation, to have the entire 67-acre area added to the National Register of Historic Places.

 “The style of most of the buildings, the Saint Cecilia Conservatory of Music, Guerin Hall, just to name a few examples, are high-style Beaux-Arts,” Tommy said.
 “It’s wonderful, classical European.
 To find a collection like this is unusual.
 It’s classical architecture.